espressif/esp-faq/docs/en/application-solution/artificial-intelligence.rst

 How do I get the actual audio captured in the development board?
 --------------------------------------------------------------------

-  SD card interface is required to store audio files to the SD card.
+  To obtain the actual audio, an SD card interface is required to store the audio files to the SD card.